learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-#### Q. What is promise.all?
+#### Q. What is promise.all()?
 `Promise.all` is a promise that takes an array of promises as an input (an iterable), and it gets resolved when all the promises get resolved or any one of them gets rejected.
-For example, the syntax of promise.all method is below,
 ```javascript
 Promise.all([Promise1, Promise2, Promise3])
         .then(result) => {